NightlyScientist/spontaneousSpatialSorting/README.md

 ### Equal Growth Rate

-To investigate the colony with the equal growth rate condition,
+To investigate the colony with the equal growth rate condition, look at *equal_gr_investigation.ipynb*.
+Both normalized and unnormalized conditions are shown.